-I grew up way back in the ’80s when a certain moustached plumber was all the rage and a blue hedgehog was considered the epitome of cool.
-Back when Genesis did what Nintendon’t and the number of bits your console had was the most important thing ever (also, blast processing which was totally radical).
-It was an era where console gaming was just starting to gain momentum and we were inundated with so many games (both good and bad).
+I grew up way back in the ’80s when a moustached plumber was all the rage, and a blue hedgehog was considered cool.
+Back when Genesis did what Nintendo didn’t, the number of bits your console had was the most important thing ever.
+It was an era where console gaming was gaining momentum, and we were inundated with so many games (both good and bad).

 Let’s start off with the game that made Mario a household name, Super Mario Bros.

 I remember playing this game for the first time and being amazed at just how much fun it was.
 There was no involved story, no tutorial, just a plumber on a mission to save a princess (who was never where she was supposed to be).
 I still have fond memories of playing the game at a friend’s house (that’s before I was graced with my own NES) and trying to see who could beat each stage the quickest.
 Surprisingly, Mario’s first outing still holds up today.
 Sure, the game can be completed in about an hour (if you don’t use the warps), but each minute of that hour will undoubtedly be filled with fun.

 Mario still controls just as well as I remembered as a kid and while the newer games tend to be flashier and filled with all kinds of wonderful power-ups, the original is still as enjoyable as it was so many years ago.
 As soon as you pounce on the first of those darn goombas, you’ll immediately remember why gamers so revere this game.
 Super Mario Bros. is a great retro game and a part of gaming history that helped spawn the empire we now know as Nintendo.

 2. Sonic the Hedgehog

 So from Mario to his arch nemesis: the blue hedgehog we all used to love, started to hate, and now seem to love again.
 If one video game character has had a sordid history, then Sonic the Hedgehog would be it.